storj/storj/README.md

 libraries such as [uplink](https://github.com/storj/uplink), we are *not* practicing semantic versioning in this repo, as we do not intend for it to be used via [Go modules](https://blog.golang.org/using-go-modules).
-We may have backwards-incompatible changes between minor and patch releases in this repo.
+We may have backwards-incompatible changes between minor and patch releases in this repository.

 # Start using Storj